 Earthcruiser motorhomes are now built mainly on the Iveco Daily 4×4 platform.
-There are short-cab and crew-cab versions, on two wheelbases.
+There are short-cab and crew-cab versions.

 Australian designed and made Earthcruiser motorhomes have found ready acceptance both here and in the USA.
 Customers vary in demographic orientation, but have one thing in common: the desire to travel into remote or difficult locations, with most of the comforts of home.

 When we checked out the Iveco Daily 4×4 in 2012 we knew that it would be only a matter of time before bodybuilders found ways to set up this excellent off-road vehicle for working and recreational vocations.

 In comparison with its Japanese light truck counterparts the Daily 4×4 had better ergonomics, better access, better on and off-road ride, handling and performance, as well as offering bodybuilders the option of a walk-through cab to body corridor.
 This latter feature wasn’t possible with Japanese vehicles that had the engine located between the driver and passenger seats.

 The Iveco also had the option of a two-seat passenger bench, making the short-cab a three-seater.

 As with the Fuso-based Earthcruiser the Iveco-based models had a fibreglass pop-top body, with inbuilt shower/toilet.
 Standard layout has an aft-set, transverse double bed, a dinette and an electric cooktop.

 In 2013 we checked out the first Earthcruiser Iveco prototype, based on a long wheelbase crew-cab chassis.
 This vehicle served as an evaluation unit, so production models varied in detail from the vehicle in these photographs.